-Global variables are allowed in a System object, unless you will be using that System object in Simulink via the MATLAB System block.
+Global variables are allowed in a System object, unless you are using that System object in Simulink® via the MATLAB System block.
 To avoid syncing global variables between a MEX file and the workspace, use a coder configuration object.
 For example:

 f = coder.MEXConfig; f.GlobalSyncMethod = 'NoSync'

 Code generation support is available only for these System object methods:

 For System objects that you define, code generation support is available only for these methods:

 is not generated automatically for this method.
 To release an object,

 you must explicitly call the

 You can include System objects in MATLAB code in the same